 Rural Tuscany and Renaissance Splendour

-Discover the true colours of this acclaimed region on a tour of the highlights of Tuscany.
-Ochre and terracotta hill towns linked by winding white roads, interspersed with fields of poppies and sunflowers contrast with the magnificent architecture of the great Renaissance cities.
+Discover the true colours of this acclaimed region on a tour that highlights the beauty of Tuscany.
+Ochre and terracotta hill towns, linked by winding white roads and pathways lined with cypress trees, contrast with the magnificent architecture of great Renaissance cities.

-Leaving from our St Pancras Departure Office, we board the Eurostar, travelling in Standard Premier Class to Paris, continuing by high-speed TGV to Chambéry, spending the night.
-On Day 2, we continue to Florence by high-speed rail before changing to a coach for the short transfer to Montecatini where we stay for 7 nights.
+Leaving from our St Pancras Departure Office, we board the Eurostar, travelling in Standard Premier Class to Paris, then continuing by high-speed TGV to Chambéry, where we overnight.
+On Day 2, we continue to Florence by highspeed rail before changing to a coach for the short transfer to Montecatini, where we stay for seven nights.

 Today we take an excursion deep into the heart of the Tuscan countryside, travelling by coach through the undulating ochre-coloured hills and past countless lonely farmhouses.
 Our first destination is charming San Gimignano, a striking walled village with a delightfully rural feel.
-The village is perhaps best known for the thirteen towers dominating the skyline, visible for miles around, which were built by competitive Tuscan families in the Middle Ages.
+The village is perhaps best known for the thirteen towers which dominate the skyline, visible for miles around, they were built by competitive Tuscan families in the Middle Ages.

 This afternoon we venture deeper into the countryside to Castello di Meleto.
 Surrounded by fields and vineyards, the property is located in the beautiful Chianti region, at the end of a pathway lined with cypress trees and laurel bushes.
 We enjoy a cookery demonstration using typical Tuscan produce and traditional recipes handed down through the generations, before sampling some of the delicious wines for which the area is justly famous.
 We enjoy a guided tour before dining in the castle.